The perfect holiday island

 The best beaches in Koh Lanta

-They’re the main reason people visit Koh Lanta, and it’s easy to see why.
+The beaches are the main reason most people visit Koh Lanta, and they rarely disappoint.

-If you’re visiting Koh Lanta with children, you’ll be pleased to know that several of the child-friendly beaches have calm, shallow waters, making them ideal for young swimmers.
+If you are visiting Koh Lanta with children, several of the child-friendly beaches have calm, shallow water and gentle slopes, making them suitable for toddlers as well as younger swimmers.

-Located just around 2 kilometres (~ 1.2 miles) from the island’s main town, Saladan, Khlong Dao offers a relaxing beach holiday with plenty of restaurants and amenities nearby.
-It’s a perfect spot for those looking to combine peace and convenience.
+Located just around 2 kilometres (1.2 miles) from the island’s main town, Saladan, Klong Dao offers a relaxing beach holiday with plenty of restaurants and amenities nearby.

 Long Beach is wide, with plenty of restaurants right by the water offering chairs and “bamboo beds” on the soft sand.